StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 ## Create a custom event handler function

-Advanced StackState users can write their own custom event handler functions that react to state change events or problemand use the StackState HTTP script API or a plugin to send an event notification to a system outside of StackState.
+Advanced StackState users can write their own custom event handler functions that react to state change events or problem events.
+Event handler functions can use the StackState HTTP script API or a plugin to send an event notification to a system outside of StackState.
 To add a custom event handler function:

-1. Go to **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
+1. In the StackState UI, go to **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
 2. Click **ADD EVENT HANDLER FUNCTION**.
 3. Enter the required settings:
    * **Name** - A name to identify the event handler function.
    * **Description** - Optional.
 A description of the event handler function.
+This will be displayed on the page **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
-   * **System parameters** - predefined parameters passed automatically to the event handler function script.
+   * **System parameters** - predefined parameters that are passed automatically to the event handler function script.
 For details, see the section on [parameters](event-handler-functions.md#parameters) below.
-   * **User parameters** - parameters that must be entered by the user when an event handler is added to the view.
+   * **User parameters** - parameters that must be entered by the user when an event handler is added to a view.
 Event handler functions also include the predefined user parameter **event**.
 For details, see the section on [parameters](event-handler-functions.md#parameters) below.
    * **Supported Event Types** - The type of event\(s\) that the event handler can respond to.
 For details, see the section on [supported event types](event-handler-functions.md#supported-event-types) below.
    * **Execution** - Event handler functions can be run as either Asynchronous \(default\) or Synchronous:
      * **Asynchronous** - use for Slack, SMS or HTTP webhook event handlers.
-The function script will have access to all functionality from the StackState script API and more functions will be allowed to run in parallel.
+The function script will have access to all functionality from the StackState script APIs and more functions will be allowed to run in parallel.
-     * **Synchronous** - use for event handlers that generate email, SMS or HTTP webhook event notifications.
-The function will use plugins to send notifications to external systems.
+     * **Synchronous** - required for event handlers that generate email event notifications.
+The function will use a plugin to send notifications to external systems.
    * **Script** - The script run by the function.
 For details, see the sections below on:
      * [Functions with Asynchronous execution](event-handler-functions.md#asynchronous-execution-default).
      * [Functions with Synchronous execution](event-handler-functions.md#synchronous-execution).
      * How to [add logging to a function](event-handler-functions.md#logging).
    * **Identifier** - Optional.
 A unique identifier \(URN\) for the event handler function.
 4. Click **CREATE** to save the event handler function.
-   * The new event handler function will be listed on the **Event Handler Functions** page and available in the **Run event handler** drop-down when you [add an event handler](/use/events/manage-event-handlers.md#add-event-handler) that listens to one of the configured **Supported Event Types**.
+   * The new event handler function will be listed on the page **Settings** &gt; **Functions** &gt; **Event Handler Functions**.
+   * The event handler will be available in the **Run event handler** drop-down when you [add an event handler](/use/events/manage-event-handlers.md#add-event-handler) that listens to one of the configured **Supported Event Types**.

 ![Add a custom event handler function](../../../.gitbook/assets/v51_event_handler_functions.png)